RedCat888/Website/README.md

 # What is this website for?
-I kind of just have this up so yall can know a little more about me
+This is my personal website to display my portfolio and learn more about me